Find out how to collect SMS consent and how consent is stored in Klaviyo by reading this article.

 Because these contacts have already subscribed to your main list, you don't need to include an email input on the form, but it is helpful to avoid phone-only profiles.
 You may simply delete this block and, when someone subscribes, they will receive a double opt-in confirmation text if your list is set to double opt-in.

 Creating a click-to-text form allows mobile visitors to sign up directly by clicking a button, without having to manually input their phone number.
-Note that this is not available for alphanumeric sender IDs, as they cannot receive SMS or MMS messages; thus, your customers cannot opt in via text.
+Note that this is not available for branded sender IDs, as they cannot receive SMS or MMS messages; thus, your customers cannot opt in via text.